connorshea/ouija-bot/README.md

 ```
 # Replace the random string of characters with your token (yes I invalidated this token, don't worry).
 DISCORD_TOKEN=NDU0NDA3Mzk2MzQxODQxOTY3.DftMXw.Scfd1sM2rEGWNSnbOquqcWmmnxY
+# Replace the ID number with the client ID for your instance of the Discord bot.
+DISCORD_CLIENT_ID=454407396341841967
 ```

 - Enter the postgres CLI with `psql` and run `CREATE DATABASE ouijabot;`, this should create the database.